Grant-Archibald-MS/powerfuldev-testing/learning/03-running-your-first-test.md

 ### Simplest Example: Clicking the Button of a Canvas App

-1. Copy your completed config.json file into the folder.
+1. Copy your completed config.json file into the folder in samples\buttonclicker using [README](https://github.com/microsoft/PowerApps-TestEngine/blob/integration/samples/buttonclicker/README.md)

 2. Run the test: